💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 Maintained by the Pa.
 Department of State, the online tracker often presents what appears to be conflicting info.
-Some people see “pending” when they’ve already received and returned their ballot.
-Others see that their ballot was mailed weeks ago, but it still hasn’t arrived.
+Some people saw”pending” when they’ve already received and returned their ballot.
+Others knew that their ballot was mailed weeks ago, but it still hadn’t been confirmed as arrived.

 One issue is the age of the system.
 The tracker relies on a database called SURE that was established in 2002.
 This normally doesn’t affect anything, but this is the first year Pennsylvania has no-excuse mail voting.
 More than 2.7 million mail ballots had been requested as of Oct.
 18, nearly half as many total votes as were cast in the 2016 election.